skieffer/browser-peers/examples/wgflask/README.md

 ## How it Works

-You can examine `app.py` and `index.js` in this directory in order to see what is required on the server side, and respectively on the client side, in order to make this example work.
+You can examine `app.py` in this directory in order to see what is required on the server side.
+For the client side, see `index.js` in this directory, as well as `peer_demo.js` and `demo_page.html` in the `examples/` directory above this one.